KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 3.1 Why I choose Thonny

 The reason that I chose Thonny as my IDE was because I had never worked with it nor heard about it.
 I quickly started to favor the basic setup and UI that Thonny offered.

 Although that Thonny were my choice I actually also tried to use VScode and it also worked quite well, though in this tutorial I will only cover Thonny, but remember that VScode absolutly also is an option.

+3.2 Setting up the environment

+Step 1: Remove the black sponge from the Pico
+Step 2: Download the micropython firmware, you will get a uf2 file, be sure to chose the latest from **releases** category: https://micropython.org/download/rp2-pico-w/

+Step : install Thonny IDE

 # 4. Putting everything togheter
 ![Alt Text](2023-06-13.png)